 - 1. A clear criminal background check - 2.
-Successful completion of the VN PRQ course within twelve (12) months prior to the scheduled start date of the VN program - 3.
-Completion of an interview with the Program Director or Designee with a passing score - 4.
+Completion of an interview with the Program Director or Designee, with a passing score - 3.
 A physical examination, including immunizations and TB testing, must be completed within the three (3) months prior to the start date of the first clinical rotation in Term I of the program.
-The examination must be conducted by a licensed physician, licensed physician's assistant or nurse practitioner establishing sound health. - 5.
-Although a student can begin the Vocational Nursing program at age 17, he/she must be 18 years of age on or before the start date of clinical rotations.
+The examination must be conducted by a licensed physician, licensed physician's assistant or nurse practitioner establishing sound health. - 4.
+Although a student can begin the Practical Nursing program at age 17, he/she must be 18 years of age on or before the start date of clinical rotations. - 5.
+Successful completion of the Practical Nursing prerequisite course within twelve (12) months prior to the scheduled start date of the VN program, or demonstration of equivalent knowledge through prior education evaluated by Unitek College. - 6.
+Payment of all fees and tuition due for the Practical Nursing prerequisite course, if applicable

-Upon completion of each VN PRQ course, students will be ranked based on a combination of their course score and points awarded during the interview with the Program Director or Designee.
-Students with the highest overall combined scores will receive first consideration for available VN Program seats.
+Applicants meeting the above criteria will be ranked based on a combination of their prerequisite knowledge and points awarded during the interview with the Program Director or Designee.
+Applicants with the highest overall combined scores will receive first consideration for available PN program seats.
 If two or more students have the same combined score, then application date will take precedence for final seat selection.
-Students who pass the VN PRQ course and meet all admissions criteria but are not selected for the upcoming VN Program will be assigned seats in in a future VN Program cohort.
-Students must start the VN Program within twelve (12) months of VN PRQ course completion or they must reapply to the program.
-The maximum possible ranking score for students who repeat the VN PRQ course due to failing it previously is 75%.
+Students who meet all PN admissions criteria but are not selected for the upcoming PN program will be assigned seats in a future available PN Program cohort.
+Students completing the Practical Nursing prerequisite course must start the PN Program within twelve (12) months or they must reapply to the PN program.
+The maximum possible ranking score for students who repeat the Practical Nursing prerequisite course due to failing it previously is 75%.